fairlearn/fairlearn/docs/user_guide/adversarial.rst

 predictions (when implementing demographic parity), or jointly from the predictor's predictions and true labels (when implementing equalized odds).

-Suppose the adversary has the loss term :math:`L_A`, then the algorithm updates adversary weights :math:`U` by descending along the gradient :math:`\nabla_U L_A`.
+Suppose the adversary has the loss term :math:`L_A.` The algorithm updates adversary weights :math:`U` by descending along the gradient :math:`\nabla_U L_A`.
 However, when updating the predictor weights :math:`W`, the algorithm uses

 .. math::
     \nabla_W L_P - \text{proj}_{\nabla_W L_A} \nabla_W L_P - \alpha \nabla_W L_A.

+instead of just gradient.
-Compared with standard stochastic gradient descent, there are two additional terms that seek to prevent the decrease of the adversary loss; the hyperparameter :math:`\alpha` specifies the strength of enforcing the fairness constraint.
+Compared with standard stochastic gradient descent, there are two additional terms that seek to prevent the decrease of the adversary loss.
+The hyperparameter :math:`\alpha` specifies the strength of enforcing the fairness constraint.
 For details, see :footcite:t:`zhang2018mitigating`.

-In :ref:`models` we discuss the models that this implementation accepts.
+In :ref:`models`, we discuss the models that this implementation accepts.
-In :ref:`data_preprocessing`, we discuss the input format of :math:`X` and how :math:`Y` and :math:`A` are preprocessed.
+In :ref:`data_types`, we discuss the input format of :math:`X,` how :math:`Y` and :math:`A` are preprocessed, and how the loss functions :math:`L_P` and :math:`L_A` are chosen.
-Then, in :ref:`loss_functions`,
-we describe how the loss functions :math:`L_P` and :math:`L_A` are chosen.
-Last, in :ref:`training` we give some useful tips to keep in mind when training this model, as adversarial methods such as these can be difficult to train.
+Finally, in :ref:`training` we give some useful tips to keep in mind when training this model, as adversarial methods such as these can be difficult to train.